On Clarity in Performance Reporting

 A full operating model redesign is rarely feasible in one step.
 A practical starting point is a minimum viable redesign applied to one reporting domain (one portfolio, one directorate, or one performance pack):

-• Lock semantic meaning: one governed KPI definition and target logic, with explicit change control.
+• Govern semantic meaning: one governed KPI definition and target logic, with explicit change control.

 • Standardise decomposition: one agreed driver logic (bridge, breakdown, rate/volume/mix) for each critical KPI.